KEY PERSONNEL

 Relevant Experience

-In 2002, PPC completed a Community Needs Assessment for Carbon County, Wyoming.
+In 2002, PPC managed and completed a Community Needs Assessment for Carbon County, Wyoming.
 As project manager, Sandy Pedersen managed this regional evaluation of community services that examined the adequacy of community services and developed an overall strategy for addressing community service needs by a wide variety of public and private agencies.
-Mrs. Pedersen developed, tabulated, and analyzed a survey that was used to identify issues regarding community services.
+Pedersen developed, tabulated, and analyzed a survey that was used to identify issues regarding community services.
 She also conducted numerous interviews with service agency representatives, coordinated four public meetings throughout Carbon County to receive public comments, and was the primary author of the project report.

-As Community Input Coordinator to the Mayor of Anchorage, Alaska, Mrs. Pedersen acted as the Mayor’s liaison to 31 community councils throughout this municipality of then approximately 230,000 residents.
+As Community Input Coordinator to the Mayor of Anchorage, Alaska in the early 1980s, Mrs. Pedersen acted as the Mayor’s liaison to 31 community councils throughout this municipality of then approximately 230,000 residents.
 She attended community council meetings, fielded concerns of residents, and coordinated the resolution or conclusion of citizen complaints, working cooperatively with various municipal and community agencies.
 She also coordinated and conducted weekly Open Door Meetings hosted by the Mayor.
 Mrs. Pedersen also represented the Municipality on the Anchorage Neighborhood Housing Services Board, which implemented and executed self-help housing projects, a self-help home improvement planning and loan program, and other neighborhood revitalization programs.

 Home · About Us · Scope of Services & Experience · Personnel